DmitriyLesnoy/Future_Engineers_Lime/README.md

              "Video" - launches video received in real time from the robot's camera "Connect to robot" - opens a menu of available robots to connect

-We use the Wifi network to communicate with the robot.
+We use the Wifi network and Ethernet link to communicate with the robot

 # Systeme queiments for working with the Future Ingeneers progrect: